 The article is "Exploring the role of telemedicine in improving access to healthcare services by women and girls in rural Nepal," by Rajan Parajuli and Philippe Doneys (https://doi.org/10.1016/j.tele.2017.05.006).
 It appears in Telematics and Informatics, Volume 34, May 2017, 1166-1176, published by Elsevier.

-*Press Release by Elsevier: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Elsevier).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.